Teen Advanced Open Water SCUBA Camp

 Do I get to see real live sea turtles?

 - YES!!!
 We work very closely with the Karen Beasley Sea Turtle Rescue and Rehabilitation Center who have an average occupancy of about 20 sea turtles with varying degrees of injury or illness.
 Some are even permanent residents due to the severity of their injury.
 The NC Aquarium usually houses a few behind the scenes and from time to time we even see them out in the ocean.

 What kind of community service will I be doing?

 - At Sea Turtle Camp service is the most rewarding part of our program, and we like to think of it as service learning.
-Everything we do at the Karen Beasley Sea Turtle Rescue and Rehabilitation Center, from working directly with live sea turtles, cleaning, and feeding sounds more like enjoyment than service, but it is.
+We work directly with the Karen Beasley Sea Turtle Hospital, do beach sweeps, nest walks, and public outreach.

 Should I bring a friend?

 - While most participants come alone, you are welcome to come with a friend.